facebook/componentkit/_docs/09-actions.md

 ### Automatic Promotion

 In order to support a progressive adoption of typed actions, we allow automatic "promotion" of component actions.
 By promotion, we mean you can provide a component action that takes less arguments to a component that expects more arguments.
-So, for instance, you can provide a `CKTypedComponentAction<id>(scope, @selector(actionWithSender:firstParam:))` to a component that expects a `CKTypedComponentAction<id, id>`.
+So, for instance, you can provide a `CKAction<id>(scope, @selector(actionWithSender:firstParam:))` to a component that expects a `CKAction<id, id>`.
 At runtime, your method will simply not receive the additional parameters that it does not expect.

 ### Explicit Demotion

 Legacy callsites also may use "demotion", but it is disabled by default.
 By demotion, we mean providing a component action that expects *more* parameters than handled.
-So for instance, this would be like passing `CKTypedComponentAction<id, id, id>` to a component which expects an action of type `CKTypedComponentAction<id>`.
+So for instance, this would be like passing `CKAction<id, id, id>` to a component which expects an action of type `CKAction<id>`.
 In this case, at action-call time we would be getting less parameters than we expected.
 For this reason, we have forced these conversions to be explicit.
-You must explicitly convert your action to demote it by calling the demoted copy constructor: `CKTypedComponentAction<id>(CKTypedComponentAction<id, id, id>(scope, @selector(someMethodWithSender:param1:param2:param3:)))`.
+You must explicitly convert your action to demote it by calling the demoted copy constructor: `CKAction<id>(CKAction<id, id, id>(scope, @selector(someMethodWithSender:param1:param2:param3:)))`.
 At runtime the parameters that aren't provided by the action will be filled with zeros (so nil for object types, zerod structs or primitives).